They say in real estate that the three keys to success are location, location, and location.

-Beginning in the 1840s, there were several original Indian developments that made all the difference to the global tea industry:
+Beginning in the 1840s during a period of intense interest by British agronomists, there were several Indian developments that made all the difference to the global tea industry:

-- cross-pollination of local camellia tea with imported varieties to produce hardy plants with copious leaf;
+- cross-pollination of local tea varieties with imported tea to produce hardy plants with copious leaf;

-- engineering advances in the field that included advances in water management and soil conservation;
+- engineering advances in the field that included improvements in water management and soil conservation;

 - introduction of large-scale composting operations to convert organic matter and animal wastes into vital plant nutrients; and

-- invention of factory machinery to perform the arduous work in processing tea.
+- the invention of factory machinery to perform the arduous work in processing tea.

-Entire books are written on the these steps in the evolution of Indian tea, but here’s why all this matters to tea drinkers: Innovations in tea farming and tea manufacture made it possible to grow and process tea across a wide range of Indian environments.
+Entire books are written on these steps in the evolution of Indian tea, but here’s why history matters: Innovations in tea farming and tea manufacture made it possible to grow and process tea across a wide range of Indian environments.

-For instance, plant breeders discovered that a large-leaf, Indian variety of camellia tea performs better in steamy lowlands when hybridized with a small-leaf variety imported from China.
+For instance, plant breeders discovered that a large-leaf, Indian variety of tea camellia called assamica performs better in steamy lowlands when hybridized with a small-leaf variety imported from China.

 Conversely, the small-leaf variety thrives in the cool highlands where the Indian variety failed.

-And with mechinization of the tea factory, huge harvests of leaf can now be consistently transformed into something worth drinking.
+And with the mechanization of the tea factory, huge harvests of tea leaf can now be consistently transformed into something worth drinking.